 Help Libertarians Take Back the Libertarian Party of New Hampshire!

-The Libertarian Party of New Hampshire (LPNH) was taken over by people who use LPNH assets to spread messages of hate and, occasionally, aggression.
+The Libertarian Party of New Hampshire (LPNH) was taken over by the auth right, who use LPNH assets to spread messages of hate and aggression.
+The effect has been harmful to the cause of liberty and is an existential threat to our best hope for liberty in our lifetime, the Free State Project.

 We are a diverse group of libertarians who believe in the value of a principled LP and are trying to take the party back![disclaimer]